Teenager (Jung Joon-young EP): Background and release

 Starting on June 19, he unveiled all four teaser images that carry youthful spirit with the mischievous expression and contain special messages for the upcoming album, one a day, to complete a puzzle that consists of four pieces of images at last.

-On June 22, Jung Joon Young revealed the track list for “Teenager” through the street mural in Hongdae, a neighborhood known for its lively music and artistic scene.
+On June 22, Jung revealed the track list for Teenager through a street mural in Hongdae, a neighborhood known for its lively music and artistic scene.

-After dropping of the MV teaser on June 23, he released the MV for his lead single 'Teenager' ahead of the release of his 2nd mini album, on June 25.

-The music video represents the concept of the album, ‘a dreaming adult’, properly by portraying Jung Joon-young as an office worker who has the free spirit of a teenager.
-Unable to withstand the suffocating atmosphere of the office, he escapes to rock out in front of his adoring fans with the song "TEENAGER".
+After releasing the music video teaser on June 23, he released the music video for the lead single "Teenager" on June 25.
+The music video represents the concept of the album, "a dreaming adult", by portraying Jung as an office worker who has the free spirit of a teenager.
+Unable to withstand the restrictive atmosphere of the office, he escapes to perform in front of his fans.

-On June 26, 2014, his 2nd mini album, titled “TEENAGER” was released.
+On June 26, 2014, Teenager was released.

 Promotion

-On June 26, the day of releasing his 2nd mini album “TEENAGER”, a showcase for Jung was held in a unique seminar format on at Seoul's IFC Mall.
-He was dressed in a suit, just like he would be at a business seminar.
-He introduced his album and works under the title "Jung Joon Young's Self Presentation".
-During the showcase, Jung performed three of the album's singles: “Hold On,” “내가 나에게To Me” and the album's lead single “Teenager” with full of burning rock spirit.
+On June 26, the day of releasing Teenager, a showcase for Jung was held in a unique seminar format on at Seoul's IFC Mall, where he appeared dressed in a suit.
+He introduced the album and works under the title "Jung Joon Young's Self Presentation".
+During the showcase, Jung performed three of the album's singles: "Hold On", "To Me", and the album's lead single "Teenager".

-Starting from KBS's “Music Bank” on June 27, he has been promoting the title track "TEENAGER", on several music shows such as Mnet's M!
+Starting from KBS's Music Bank on June 27, he promoted the title track "Teenager" on several music shows such as Mnet's M!
 Countdown, SBS MTV's The Stage of Big Pleasure, MBC's Music Core and Show!
 Champion.

-He has been meeting his fans through some signing events and especially through more frequent live concerts including “Someday in July”, “Collaboration Concert with Eddie Kim” and “Let’s Rock Festival”.
+He also met with fans through signing events and live concerts including "Someday in July", "Collaboration Concert with Eddie Kim" and "Let's Rock Festival".

-He has also been performing his album live abroad.
-After holding his first oversea showcase with 800 fans successfully on July 13, 2014, in Taiwan as well as making a successful American concert debut at K-CON 2014 with charismatic performances on August 10 of that year, he is planning to tour Asia including in major Chinese cities and Japan to promote his album.
+He also performed tracks from the EP live abroad.
+After holding his first oversea showcase with 800 fans in Taiwan on July 13, 2014, he held an American concert at K-CON 2014 on August 10 of that year, and also traveled to several cities in China and Japan to promote the album.